By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 Short description

 A service created in Amazon ECS fails to stabilize if it isn't in the state specified by the AWS CloudFormation template.
 To confirm that a service launched the desired number of tasks with the desired task definition, AWS CloudFormation makes repeated DescribeService API calls.
 These calls check the status of the service until the desired state is met.
 The calling process can take up to three hours.
 Then, AWS CloudFormation times out, and returns the "Service ARN did not stabilize" message.
-While AWS CloudFormation checks the status of the service, the stack that contains the service remains in the CREATE_IN_PROGRESS or UPDATE_IN_PROGRESS state and can't be updated.
+While AWS CloudFormation checks the status of the service, the stack with the service remains in the CREATE_IN_PROGRESS state or the UPDATE_IN_PROGRESS state and can't be updated.

-Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshoot AWS CLI errors.
+Also, make sure that you're using the most recent AWS CLI version.

 Resolution